yogsototh/Scratch/content/html/en/blog/Haskell-the-Hard-Way.md

 The type of `main` is `IO ()`.
 This means, `main` will cause side effects.

-Just remember that Haskell can look a lot like other imperative languages.
+Just remember that Haskell can look a lot like mainstream imperative languages.

 <a href="code/01_basic/10_Introduction/10_hello_you.lhs" class="cut">01_basic/10_Introduction/<strong>10_hello_you.lhs</strong> </a>